Asma-Prog-Eng/Embedded_C_HandsONProjects/OutputCompare_Timer_Driver/README.md

-Bare metal implementation of an Output Comare Timer Driver  for STM32 development board
+Bare metal implementation of an Output Compare Timer Driver  for STM32 development board
 ## Features
 - TIMER2 initialization with peripheral clock = 16MHz.
 - Configurable delay mode : in Hz or in s